 Perhaps you feel that selecting your own investments is too much responsibility, but you don't wish to just leave the matter entirely in someone else's hands.
-If you choose the 'Help me do it' profile you can select the level of investment risk and target retirement option leaving the investment experts to select your investment funds.
+If you choose the 'Help me do it' profile you can select the target retirement option leaving the investment experts to select your investment funds.